Fighters Megamix: Reception

 Fighters Megamix met with critical acclaim upon release.
 The game was awarded a 9.25/10 from Game Informer, the highest score any Saturn game received from the magazine.
 They praised the game's roster and variety of move sets.
 Sega Saturn Magazine's Rich Leadbetter stated that the game was "different enough to VF2 and indeed VF3 to warrant immediate purchase.
 The fact that it has huge depth and gargantuan levels of playability helps too."
 Jeff Gerstmann's GameSpot review stated that "if you don't own a Saturn and have even a passing interest in the VF series, this is probably the game you could use to justify purchasing the system."
 GamePro gave it a 4.5 out of 5 for graphics and a perfect 5.0 in every other category (sound, fun factor, and control), remarking that "Matching up brawlers from Fighting Vipers and Virtua Fighter 2 is inspired thinking, and though Megamix isn't perfect, it's close to it."
 Next Generation summarized, "Simply put, this is the best fighting game ever on a system that's already chock full of great fighting games."
+Famitsu scored it 35 out of 40.

 Despite their positive overall assessments, most reviewers voiced a few criticisms of the game.
 Gerstmann and Next Generation both noted that the graphics, while good, use fewer polygons and a lower resolution than the Saturn version of Virtua Fighter 2.
 A number of critics also found the enemy AI too easy, though Leadbetter remarked that the difficulty was dramatically increased in the PAL version.
 Critics generally concluded that these issues were eclipsed by the vast and well-designed selection of characters and the interesting gameplay dynamics which result when Virtua Fighter characters are pitted against Fighting Vipers characters.

-Digitiser ranked it the third best game of 1997, below Super Mario 64 and Final Fantasy VII.
+Digitiser ranked it the third best of 1997, below Super Mario 64 and Final Fantasy VII.
+In 2017, GamesRadar included it in their list of the best Sega Saturn games, claiming that "Sega AM2’s bash-up mashup offers a staggering array of content for dedicated players to get to grips with."

+Commercial

 The game became one of the best-selling Sega Saturn games, with over 600,000 copies sold in Japan alone.
-In the United States, it was the top Saturn video game rental for three months in 1997, from June to August.
+In the United States, it was the top Saturn video game rental for three months 1997, from June to August.

-In 2017, GamesRadar included it in their list of the best Sega Saturn games, claiming that "Sega AM2’s bash-up mashup offers a staggering array of content for dedicated players to get to grips with."